Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 	$ sudo make -j3 (I prefer -j3, because it doesn't use all the cores so it keeps the RasPi cool enough)

 	# If any errors occurs and the process fails to continue, execute

 	$ sudo make clean

+	# Sometimes using multicores can cause problems, so if you face any problems just execute $ sudo make , but keep in mind that it will take much longer so be patient as much as you can and grab your cup of tea.

 # Step 13:
 installing the build prepared in step 11